Memphis braces for release of video in Tyre Nichols' arrest

 “I expect our citizens to exercise their First Amendment right to protest, to demand actions and results, but we need to ensure our community is safe in this process,” she said Thursday.
 “None of this is a calling card for inciting violence or destruction on our community or against our citizens.”

+Andre E. Johnson, pastor of Gifts of Life Ministries and a local activist, noted that past protests in Memphis have largely been peaceful.
+He said the anticipation of unrest is different from when white people storm the Capitol or “show up at any statehouse with weapons,” and said people in the community see the contrast.

+“Memphis has been known as a nonviolent city,” he said in an interview with The Associated Press on Friday.
+“We have tried to live the life and the legacy and teaching of the Rev. Dr. Martin Luther King.
+Any time any violence has ever happened in this city, more than likely it has come from the police.
+I pray that the police tonight will not be violent, and I pray that all goes well.”

-Rodney and RowVaughn Wells were joined by several dozen supporters on a cold Thursday night for a candlelight vigil and prayer service at a Memphis skate park.
+On Thursday night, several dozen supporters joined Rodney and RowVaughn Wells for a peaceful candlelight vigil and prayer service at a Memphis skate park.
 Nichols, who had a 4-year-old son, was an avid skateboarder.

 Activists and clergy led the group in prayer and a drummer played a steady rhythm to lead into the spoken part of the vigil.
 Afterward, skaters rode their boards as the Wellses watched.